wellplayed/hxi/README.md

 ###Format
  - Best of 5
- - Double Elimination
- - All players must provide a deck list by 11pm PDT the day before the matches
+ - All players must provide four classes that they will use each day
- - Decks and classes can be completely changed from day to day
- - No duplicate classes
- - Blind deck pick for 1st game
+ - Both players will ban one class before the start of the match
+ - Higher seeded player will ban first
  - Game winner keeps the same deck, loser picks a new deck
- - Both players get 1 class ban per series
- - Class bans can only be used after a game loss
- - If both players wish to play on EU servers they may do so, otherwise the default is the NA server
  - Player coming from the Losers bracket must win two Bo5s in the Grand Finals
+ - All matches will be played on the EU servers, unless both players agree to play on NA

 ###Rules
 1. Checking In